sorbet/sorbet/website/docs/troubleshooting.md

 the programmer know of an invariant that isn't currently expressed in the type system, [`T.cast`](type-assertions#tcast) is a good middle-ground.

-### Runtime escape hatches
+### Changing when runtime exceptions are raised

-Both `T.unsafe` and `T.cast` are escape hatches from Sorbet's static checks.
-They don't silence any runtime exceptions that would be raised for type errors.
+Both `T.unsafe` and `T.cast` relax Sorbet's static checks.
+They don't silence any exceptions that would be raised for type errors at runtime.

-There are also escape hatches for the runtime.
-These escape hatches are documented elsewhere.
-See
+There are also ways to change the runtime behavior; these escape hatches are documented elsewhere.
+See:

 - [Enabling Runtime Checks](runtime.md), which has docs on how to configure and opt out of certain runtime checks.